brorarangers/brorarangers.github.io/_posts/2015-12-29-hogmanay-review.md

 Despite the early disappointment of the North of Scotland Cup defeat, the squad really seemed to have a grip of League business by this stage.
 Next up were Cove Rangers, obviously one of the challengers for the 2015/16 title, and a team that had impressed at the Dudgeon the previous season.

-Off the park everything appeared to be moving in the right direction too, our new Match Programmes were improving with every home game and were well received by the supporters; the team sheets distributed before Kick Off with a poster for the next Home game were well received and we felt our new website was very close to being ready for it's public launch.
+Off the park everything appeared to be moving in the right direction too, our new Match Programmes were improving with every home game and were well received by the supporters; the team sheets distributed before Kick Off with a poster for the next Home game were quickly snapped up and we felt our new website was very close to being ready for it's public launch.

 All in all, it seems like a great place to take a break from our end of year review.
 Remember to come back tomorrow for Part 2!